macedojleo/BDH/README.md

 	$ cp bdh <path directory>

-DONE! bdh was successfully installed, use the command $ bdh -h to see the usage message.
+DONE! bdh was successfully installed, run the command $ bdh -h to get usage message.

-## How to use (manually mode)
+## How to use bdh (manually mode)

 In the manually mode, the user's can check the all FS use using terminal and receive use alarms on the screen.